jsshargel/Active-Directory-Lab/README.md

 #
 - Next, we will rename the PC to be something other than a random name.
-- We'll name it DC for domain controller and then restart the machine.
+- We'll name it DC for the domain controller and then restart the machine.
 <img src="https://github.com/user-attachments/assets/6a6933ce-dd78-442e-bd6b-a8849bcc7eda" alt="Renaming PC" width="600" style="float: left; margin-right: 10px;">

 #